-Specific RequirementRegulationOutcomeA facility must not be operated in combination with any other medical facility or facility for the dependent unless it is licensed separately.NAC 449.4067Community integrated, it on a campus setting.A facility must provide access to activities and services; provide free local telephone; provide at least 40 square feet of space per client; provide for free storage of personal belongings; have oneNAC 449.4074Individuality and personal space are supported. medical facility or facility for the dependent unless it is licensed449.4067on a campus setting.separately.A facility must provide access to activities and services; provideNACIndividuality and personancefree local telephone; provide at least 40 square feet of space per449.4074space are supported. separately.NACA facility must provide access to activities and services; provideNACfree local telephone; provide at least 40 square feet of space per449.4074space are supported.
-A facility must provide access to activities and services; provide NAC Individuality and person free local telephone; provide at least 40 square feet of space per 449.4074 space are supported. free local telephone; provide at least 40 square feet of space per 449.4074 space are supported. client; provide for free storage of personal belongings; have one toilet per ten people.
-The facility may administer medications; there must be a next of NAC Respect and dignity, abu kin to notify in case of emergency; client must be treated with 449.4081 and restraints are covered. respect and dignity and free from verbal or physical abuse; restraints or sedatives may not be used, unless under a physicians order.
+Specific Requirement Regulation Outcome A facility must not be operated in combination with any other NAC Community integrated, not medical facility or facility for the dependent unless it is licensed 449.4067 on a campus setting. separately.
+A facility must provide access to activities and services; provide NAC Individuality and personal free local telephone; provide at least 40 square feet of space per client; provide for free storage of personal belongings; have one 449.4074 space are supported. toilet per ten people.
+The facility may administer medications; there must be a next of NAC Respect and dignity, abuse, kin to notify in case of emergency; client must be treated with 449.4081 and restraints are covered. respect and dignity and free from verbal or physical abuse; restraints or sedatives may not be used, unless under a physicians order.
 Meals must be served in a manner suitable for the client and NAC Meals are covered. prepared with regard for individual preferences and religious 449.4082 requirements.
 Special diets and nourishment must be provided as ordered by the client's physician.
-A medical or ancillary service not directly provided by the NAC This is already in place. facility may be provided by another person pursuant to a 449.4084 contract.
-Individuals have the freedom and support to control their own N/A Based on result of and schedules and activities, and have access to food at any time reviews, self assessm Choice of providers; and in person visits: Physically accessible: Facilities are open to public and visitors can co and go; choice is indicated the POC, and facilities have room for walkers wheelchairs, includ bathroom facilities.
+NAC This is alwaydy in place A medical or ancillary service not directly provided by the facility may be provided by another person pursuant to a NAC 449.4084 This is already in place. contract.
+449.4064 Individuals have the freedom and support to control their own N/A Based on results of annual schedules and activities, and have access to food at any time 1 1/1 1 reviews, self assessment Choice of providers; and in person visits: Facilities Physically accessible: are open to the public and visitors can come and go; choice is indicated in the POC, and facilities have room for walkers and wheelchairs, including bathroom facilities. baumoom facinues.